ricardobalk/ricardobalk.nl/src/pages/PGP.md

   - `4ACF 7879` for those supporting modern Curve 25519.
   - `29E8 C4FD`, the 4096 bit RSA equivalent for those who don't support Curve 25519.
 - Code Signing &mdash; `2E85 E909`.
 This key is used for my Git commits. (`git log --show-signatures` will show it)
+- Smart card &mdash; `B9A9 DA69`.
+Use this key to send me confidential information.
+I use a dedicated air-gapped machine, so decrypting your message could take a while.

 # How to import my keys